-- Is the 21-day cycle menu followed? - Are changes to the cycle pre-approved and only requested after the 21-day cycle menu has been served according to the menu specifications required in the RFP? - Does the cycle menu meet regulatory requirements? - Are food production records completed properly? - Do food quality standards match those outlined in the contract? - Are Smart Snack guidelines followed? - Is the child nutrition program compliant with the Local Wellness Policy? - Are the required health inspections conducted and recorded? - Do invoices properly reflect allowable costs under the contract and comply with federal regulations? - Are additional administrative costs rejected as they are not permitted in contracts? - For fixed rate contracts, do invoices reflect only the number of meals multiplied by the contract rate with other sales designated separately based on meal equivalencies or contract terms?
-(Ex: equipment) - For cost reimbursable contracts, are duplicative costs researched and additional administrative fees rejected as unallowable costs? - Are 100% of USDA Foods discounts, rebates, and credits returned to the CE? - Am I prepared to be audited by TDA more frequently?
+- Is the 21-day cycle menu followed with no substitutions? - Are changes to the menu cycle pre-approved by the advisory board and only requested after the 21-day cycle menu has been served? - Does the cycle menu meet regulatory requirements? - Are food production records completed properly? - Do food quality standards match those outlined in the contract? - Are Smart Snack guidelines followed? - Is the child nutrition program compliant with the Local Wellness Policy? - Are the required health inspections conducted and recorded? - Do invoices properly reflect allowable costs under the contract and comply with federal regulations? - Are additional administrative costs rejected as they are not permitted in contracts? - For fixed rate contracts, do invoices reflect only the number of meals multiplied by the contract rate with other sales designated separately based on meal equivalencies? - For cost reimbursable contracts, are duplicative costs researched and additional administrative fees rejected as unallowable costs? - Are 100% of USDA Foods discounts, rebates, and credits returned to the CE? - Am I prepared to be audited by TDA more frequently?
 Federal regulations require CEs contracting with FSMCs to be reviewed every three years.
 Self-operated CEs are reviewed less frequently.